AngelosFikias0/AngelosFikias0/README.md

 **University of Macedonia** | Oct 2022 – Sep 2026
 **GPA:** 7.34

-- Building expertise in software engineering, IT infrastructure, data systems, and IT strategy.
+- Building expertise in software engineering, IT infrastructure, data systems and IT strategy.
 - Gaining hands-on experience in business applications, technology, and modern software development practices.
 - Delivering practical solutions for real-world business and technology challenges.